At A Glance

 This walk explores the beautiful valleys of Greater and Little Langdale via a lower level circuit around Lingmoor Fell.
 From steep rugged mountains to the most picturesque tarn in Lakeland, this walk delivers spectacular views at every point and showcases some of the finest views and most iconic Lake District landmarks.

 A delightful walk of classic views, lakes, waterfalls, bridges, forests, and quaint villages, ideal for those wanting to explore Langdale as part of guided group and at a relaxed pace.
-Our expert Mountain Leaders will ensure you have a day to remember and enjoy exploring one of the most loved areas of the Lake District.
+Our expert Mountain Leaders will ensure you have a day to remember and enjoy exploring one of the most beautiful areas of the Lake District.

 Highlights of the walk include: